 6. Embrace it

 Out of everything on this list, I can honestly say that this was the turning point for me.
-A year ago, I finally stopped focusing on the difficulties of working from home and instead consciously reminded myself of the benefits, including:
+A year ago, I finally stopped focusing on the difficulties of working from home with a baby and instead consciously reminded myself of the benefits, including: